kantega/kson/readme.md

 type to fold a JsonValue into
 the desired type by calling ```JsonValue.fold(JsonValue.Fold)```.
 Most java based json libraries use the unsafe _is***_ idiom in conjunction with a jungle of ifs and elses.
 We felt that folding was the most compact and safe way to deconstruct a json tree.
+But we also provided a good deal of utiltities to convert json into common java types.
+(They ar e a good entry point to examine if you want to know more about how we fold over a JsonValue)

-The downside with folding the datastructure directly is that json is a nested structure, and we would like to easily get to the deepnodes without manually having to handle all possibilities along the way.
+The downside with folding the datastructure directly is that json is a nested structure, and we would like to easily get to the deeper nodes without manually having to handle all possibilities along the way.
 That is what _Lenses_ are for!
 A Lens is an object that knows how to extract a value from an object, and to set a value in an object - in a immutable manner.
 Think of it as a setter and getter pair, but not attached to the object it sets and gets from.
 This gives us the advantage